 Back strain happens when your child overstretches, or pulls, a muscle in the back.
-Your child may hurt his or her back in a fall or when he or she exercises or lifts something.
+Your child may hurt their back in a fall or when exercising or lifting something.

-Most back pain will get better with rest and time.
-You can take care of your child at home to help his or her back heal.
+Most back strains will get better with time.
+You can take care of your child at home to help their back heal.

 Call 911 anytime you think your child may need emergency care.
 For example, call if: